 We have been named as defendants in lawsuits alleging personal injury as a result of exposure to asbestos.
 While we have never manufactured any asbestos-containing component parts, and no longer incorporate asbestos in any current products, certain of our historical products have contained components manufactured by third parties incorporating asbestos.
 A substantial majority of these asbestos-related claims have been dismissed without payment or were covered in full or in part by insurance or other forms of indemnity.
 Additional cases were litigated and settled without any insurance reimbursement.
-The amounts involved in asbestos related claims were not material individually or in the aggregate as of, and for the years ended, December 31, 2023 and 2022.
+The amounts involved in asbestos related claims were not material individually or in the aggregate as of, for 2024 and for the years ended, December 31, 2023 and 2022.
+2023.

-The estimated range of total liabilities to resolve all pending and unasserted potential future asbestos claims through 2059 is approximately \$ 20 million to \$ 43 million as of December 31, 2023, and \$ 21 million to \$ 43 million as of December 31, 2022.
-Since no amount within the range of estimates is more likely to occur than any other, we have recorded the minimum amount of \$ 20 million and \$ 21 million as of December 31, 2023 and 2022, respectively, which is principally recorded in Other long-term liabilities on our Consolidated Balance Sheets.
+The estimated range of total liabilities to resolve all pending and unasserted potential future asbestos claims through 2059 is approximately \$20 11 million to \$43 21 million as of December 31, 2023 December 31, 2024, and \$21 million approximately \$20 million to \$43 million as of December 31, 2022 December 31, 2023.
+Since no amount within the range of estimates is more likely to occur than any other, we have recorded the minimum amount of \$20 11 million and \$21 \$20 million as of December 31, 2023 December 31, 2024 and 2022, 2023, respectively, which is principally recorded in Other long-term liabilities on our Consolidated Balance Sheets.
 Amounts are on a pre-tax basis, not discounted, and exclude the Company's legal fees to defend the asbestos claims (which will continue to be expensed as they are incurred).
-In addition, the Company has an insurance recovery receivable for probable asbestos related recoveries of approximately \$ 5 million, which is principally included in Other assets on our Consolidated Balance Sheets as of December 31, 2023 and 2022.
+In addition, the Company has an insurance recovery receivable for probable asbestos related recoveries of approximately \$5 3 million and \$5 million, which is principally included in Other assets on our Consolidated Balance Sheets as of December 31, 2023 December 31, 2024 and 2022.